herol3oy/burst-to-warsaw/src/content/docs/culture/festivals.md

 ## Pol'and'Rock
 [Pol'and'Rock ](https://en.polandrockfestival.pl/) is one of the greatest music festival in Europe which is free along with a free camp site to stay over night.

+## Timeless
+[Timeless Film Festival](https://timelessfilmfestival.pl/) is mainly focusing on classic titles and Delving into historical films from "Eyes Wide Shut" to "Enter the Dragon".

+## Chopin Concerts
+This event is not ordinary!
+It's not even cheap!
+It's suprisingly a remarkable event that happens every year in Łazienki park and many word class pianist players gather in Warsaw and play Chopin for public in this very beautiful park.
+Find the next event in [The Royal Łazienki](https://lazienki-krolewskie.pl/en/szukaj/?q=chopin&table=events) events.